 Read More: Gili Kedis Camping Trip: What to Expect

 7. Mount Rinjani Volcano Trekking

 I told you this list wasn’t in any order.
 Usually, you’d find Mount Rinjani trekking at the top of nearly everybody’s list of what to do on Lombok, and rightly so!

 Trekking Mount Rinjani was hands down one of the most epic adventures we had on Lombok.
 Unfortunately, getting to the summit had been a little difficult in recent years due to a corroding ridge-line.
 When I visited the first time it was still possible to hike to the crater and set up camp to watch the sunrise above the clouds, which is exactly what we did.

 Rinjani is one of the most incredible hiking experiences you can have in South East Asia.
 The volcanic rim is breathtaking and the spectacular views of the crater lake makes you feel like you’re on another planet!

 Most treks leave from Senaru, however less-popular routes are also completed from Tete Batu and Sembalun.
 If you’re chasing the summit, I’d suggest trying to negotiate with local trekking guides in Senaru or in Sembalun.

 Otherwise, you can book a hike to the most epic attraction on Lombok Indonesia below.

-Book: Rinjani Crater Rim Hike
+Book the same trip I went on: Rinjani Crater Rim Hike

 8. Pergasinginan Hill Sunrise Hike